 In recent years, amortising leases have become a popular financing solution for tenants wanting to retain long-term ownership and control of the asset.
 A lease can also be structured to provide more flexibility than traditional loans.

-For pension schemes, the predictable, inflation-linked and low-risk income generated can be an attractive way to meet their liabilities.
-Tenants are typically local authorities, other government or quasi-government entities, and investment-grade companies; the covenant strength of these entities provides greater certainty over cashflows.
+For institutional investors, the predictable, inflation-linked and low-risk income can be an attractive way to meet liabilities.
+Tenants are typically local authorities, other government or quasi-government entities and investment-grade companies; the covenant strength of these entities provides greater certainty over cashflows.
 The amortising nature of the investment offers additional comfort, as the lease obligation of the tenant is paid down but the underlying real estate (providing security on the lease) should increase in value over time.

-Since the economic value of the transaction expires at the end of the lease term, when the asset is returned to the tenant, the cashflows provide a more precise tool to match pension liabilities than bonds or traditional long-income real estate.
+Since the economic value of the transaction expires at the end of the lease, when the asset is returned to the tenant, the cashflows provide a more precise tool to match liabilities than bonds or traditional long-income real estate.

-The ultra-long nature of amortising leases, typically between 30 and 50 years, aligns well with the time horizon of pension liabilities.
+The ultra-long nature of amortising leases, typically between 30 and 50 years, aligns well with the long-term time horizon of institutional investors.
 They also offer an attractive source of inflation protection, with rents explicitly linked to price increases.

 Debt-like risks, equity-like returns

-As a less-discovered asset class, amortising leases offer opportunities for pension schemes to secure enhanced returns for similar levels of risk.
-Our analysis shows that while providing the same defensive qualities as a debt investment, amortising lease investments offer a higher illiquidity premium than debt and higher risk-adjusted returns than debt or real estate.
+As a less-discovered asset class, amortising leases offer opportunities for investors to secure enhanced returns for similar levels of risk.
+Our analysis shows that while providing the same defensive qualities as a debt investment, amortising leases offer a higher illiquidity premium than debt and higher risk-adjusted returns than debt or real estate.

 Figure 2 shows the illiquidity premium generated by gilt substitutes in real estate, infrastructure and private corporate debt.
-This is the excess return secured relative to publicly listed debt of the same credit rating and maturity.
-We have also overlaid the illiquidity premium generated on all amortising lease deals originated by Aviva Investors over the same timeframe, which demonstrates a significant return pick-up over debt of comparable credit quality.
+This is the excess return relative to publicly listed debt of the same credit rating and maturity.
+We have also overlaid the illiquidity premium generated on all amortising lease deals we have originated over the same timeframe, which demonstrates a significant return over debt of comparable credit quality.

 Figure 3: Return spread over index-linked gilts

-Schemes looking to de-risk may therefore consider switching from higher risk real estate or infrastructure assets, while schemes seeking higher returns could benefit from substituting lower returning debt investments for this versatile asset class.
+Investors looking to de-risk may therefore consider switching from higher-risk real estate or infrastructure, while schemes seeking higher returns could benefit from substituting lower-returning debt investments for this versatile asset class.